 Recipient: This field is auto-populated and may need to be edited.
-When integrating with a CAD system, this field will need to reflect CAD's name.
+When integrating

 For example, if CAD is going to dispatch 'Palentine Fire District 2' by calling on the name pfd2, that is the value you would use in this field.